A Croatia Itinerary of 14 days is a trip everyone should consider taking.

 Here’s our recommendation for a Croatia itinerary: 14 days based on what we did in May 2017:

 Day 1: Zagreb (2 nights)

-Start in Zagreb, Croatia’s capital city.
+On your 2 week Croatia itinerary, start in Zagreb, Croatia’s capital city.

 I’d definitely recommend going to the Museum of Broken Relationships!
 This was an awesome museum and you can get tickets for about $4USD per person.
 It’s a couple hours of reading, and such a great stop.

 Want lunch?
 Stop in at Vjestica Bistro.
 This place was SO GOOD.
 You can read about me gushing over it here.
 Seriously: do yourself a favor and eat here.
 I almost cried tears of joy from the food.

 Day 2: Travel from Zagreb to Samobor to Plitvice

 30 minutes outside Zagreb is the charming medieval town of Samobor.

 Jackson and I enjoyed visiting the old ruins of a 14th century castle (a bit of a climb but free and deserted when we got up there!) before trotting down to the town center for a delicious piece of samoborska kremšnita at Slasticarnica u Prolazu.
 This was HEAVEN, I’m drooling thinking about it.
 (You can read more about what I’m describing here).

 Another 3.5 hour drive to Plitvice!
 We booked a quaint little room through AirBnB which had gorgeous views of the mountains.
 It was lovely watching the sunset and listening to the crickets.